brainAgentResearch/brainAgent/README.md

-## How to train human thought patterns and create automous Virtual Agent (Brain Agent) or Brain Replica Or Digital Brain or Second Brain
+## How to train human thought patterns and create autonomous Virtual Agent (Brain Agent) or Brain Replica Or Digital Brain or Second Brain
  - Research Paper on "how to train human thought patterns": https://github.com/brainAgentResearch/brainAgent/blob/main/brainagent.pdf
 #### HumanBrain #### BrainAgent #### BrainDrive ####BrainMemoryReplica ####DigitalMemoryReplica
 ---